 Len Rhodes has a clear vision for the Edmonton Eskimo Football Club and that is to create a sports and entertainment experience worthy of champions.
-He maintains the highest standards for on-field success and is dedicated to enhancing the Eskimos' presence in the community.
+He maintains the highest standards for on-field success, the stadium fan experience and is dedicated to enhancing the Eskimos presence in the community.

-Since he was appointed as president and chief executive officer on Dec.
-1, 2011, Rhodes has taken the football first approach, committing club resources to football operations and hiring General Manager Ed Hervey to lead the team.
-Under Rhodes' leadership, the Eskimos have significantly enhanced the game day experience and ensured the team continues to make a positive and meaningful contribution to the community.
+Since he was appointed President and Chief Executive Officer on Dec.
+1, 2011, Rhodes has taken a football first approach, committing club resources to Football Operations and hiring General Manager Ed Hervey to lead the Eskimos Football Operations.

-Rhodes believes that an Eskimo game day experience should be all about the fans.
-He has overseen the installation of new, more comfortable seats, the creation of pre and post-game fan fests, led the club's efforts to secure sideline LED signage to improve and modernize the game day experience and extended the Green and Go program to provide fans free travel to Eskimo games on public transit.
+Rhodes believes that an Eskimos game day experience should be all about the fans.
+He led a partnership with the Disney Institute to improve the guest experience.
+Together, with his on-field and off-field staff, his objective is to create legendary memories for guests at the stadium.
+Rhodes has overseen the installation of new, more comfortable seats, the creation of pre and post-game fan fests, led the club's efforts to secure sideline LED signage to improve and modernize the game day experience and extended the Ticket to Ride program to provide fans free travel to and from Eskimos games on public transit.

 He is also committed to significantly increasing funding for amateur football in Northern Alberta through the 50/50 program.
-After automating the system, the program raised $465,000 for amateur football in 2012 alone.
+After automating the system, the program raised and distributed $715,000 for amateur football in 2014 alone.

-Prior to joining the green and gold, Rhodes led the turnaround of CCM Hockey and Molson Export beer - two highly recognized brands that have transcended the test of time.
-During his time with Reebok-CCM Hockey, he oversaw global operations and was the leader in transitioning the company from manufacturing to a consumer-driven organization.
-In 2005, he led the worldwide launch of Reebok Hockey and made it a recognized global leader.
+Prior to joining the Green and Gold, Rhodes oversaw the global operations of Reebok-CCM Hockey.
+As Senior Vice-President & General Manager, he was the leader in transitioning the company from a manufacturing to a consumer-driven organization.
+During his time with Reebok-CCM Hockey, he led the worldwide launch of Reebok Hockey and made it a recognized global leader.
 Rhodes was also on the negotiating team that formed the exclusive long-term alliance between the National Hockey League and Reebok-CCM Hockey.

-A native of Schefferville, Que., Rhodes was raised in Montreal where he graduated from Concordia University (currently the John Molson School of Business) with a bachelor of commerce and a major in marketing, earned with distinction.
-He is fluent in English and French and his personal interests revolve around sports, business, his love of dogs and travel.
+A native of Schefferville, Quebec, Rhodes was raised in Montreal where he graduated from Concordia University (currently the John Molson School of Business) with a Bachelor of Commerce and a Major in Marketing, earned with distinction.
+He is fluent in English and French, and his personal interests revolve around sports, business, his love of dogs and travel.

-He has a daughter, Melissa, who he loves dearly.
+He has a daughter, Melissa, whom he loves dearly.
 She works and resides in Montreal.